 CALL A BALTIMORE NURSING HOME ABUSE LAWYER TODAY

 If you suspect that a loved one is a victim of nursing home abuse, it is time to fight back.
 Nursing home residents should never suffer have to abuse.
 If they do, the abusers must be held responsible and the victims should be compensated for their suffering.
-The Law Offices of Randolph Rice is ready to address nursing home abuse and ensure that your affected family members receive the compensation they deserve.
+The Rice, Murtha & Psoras is ready to address nursing home abuse and ensure that your affected family members receive the compensation they deserve.
 If your loved one has suffered physical or emotional abuse at a nursing home, call us to schedule your initial consultation at (410) 694-7291 today.